-Spa Management
+Spa and Wellness Management

-The spa and wellness industry is growing rapidly as people focus more on healthy living.
-This certificate prepares students for career opportunities in a variety of spa facilities including hotels, resorts, cruise ships, day spas, salons, medical spas, and fitness centers.
-Students will develop skills to supervise day-to-day operations, oversee massage and skin therapists, nutritionists, and other health and wellness specialists, while ensuring that clients feel pampered in a relaxed atmosphere.
+The spa and wellness industry is growing rapidly as people seek to reduce stress by taking a more holistic approach to healthy living, eating, and vacationing.
+This certificate prepares students for career opportunities in a variety of spa and wellness retreats focusing on programs and experiences that enhance personal well-being.
+Job possibilities include hotels, resorts, cruise ships, day spas, salons, medical spas, yoga retreats, and fitness centers.
+Students will develop skills to supervise day-to-day operations, oversee massage and skin therapists, nutritionists, and other health and wellness specialists, while creating a stress-free environment where clients can relax and decompress.
 This certificate also complements the Massage Therapy Certificate.
-With just five additional courses, these students can earn a second credential to prepare them for a supervisory or management role in the spa industry.
+With just five additional courses, these students can earn a second credential to prepare them for a supervisory or management role in the spa and wellness industry.

-Spa Manage ment TH LAB CR
+Spa and Welln ess Management TH LAB CR

 HOS110G Introduction to Hospitality Management 3 0 3

 HOS244G Introduction to the Spa Industry 3 0 3

 MASS150G Physiology of Wellness 2 0 2

 HOS210G Customer Service 3 0 3

-HOS175G Hospitality Marketing & Sales or 3 0 3
+HOS175G or Hospitality Marketing & Sales or 3 0 3

 (HOS225G) (Hospitality Law) (3) (0) (3)

 BIOL150G Nutrition 3 3 4

-HOS280G Hospitality Internship or 0 9 3
+HOS280G or Hospitality Internship or 0 9 3

-(HOS275G) (Professional Development) or (3) (0) (3)
+(HOS111G) or (Tourism & Sustainable Practices) or (3) (0) (3)

-(HOS150G) (Hotel Operations) (3) (0) (3)
+(Hospitality Elective) (3) (0) (3)

 Certificate Total: 17-20 3-12 21

+With Department Chair approval, one certificate course requirement may be replaced with HOS275G Professional Development.